-Starting medical school can be a daunting process (trust me, I’ve been there – 3 years ago in fact!)
-But if you’re anything like I was, lost in the woods with nobody to speak to, then this one might be for you.
-“What to do before starting medical school?”
-Travel, read, get ripped of course.
+Starting medical school can be a daunting process (trust me, I’ve been there).
+But if you’re anything like I was, lost in the woods with nobody to help, then this one might be for you.

 What to Do Before Starting Medical School